President and Chief Executive Officer, Adtalem Global Education Lisa W. Wardell

 The purpose of Adtalem Global Education is to empower students to achieve their goals, find success and make inspiring contributions to our global community.

 Wardell was appointed President and CEO in 2016 and has been a member of Adtalem’s board of directors since 2008.
-She is the only African-American female CEO in the Fortune 1000.
+She is currently the only African-American female CEO in the Fortune 1000.

 Prior to her current position with Adtalem, Wardell was Executive Vice President and Chief Operating Officer for The RLJ Companies, a diversified holding company with portfolio companies in the financial services, asset management, real estate, hospitality, professional sports, film production and gaming industries.
 As COO, Wardell was responsible for managing The RLJ Companies portfolio, including strategic partnerships, mergers and acquisitions, business strategy, operations and finance.